Thriving with Metastatic Cancer

 The 51-year-old actress, best known for her roles in Heathers, Charmed and Beverly Hills, 90210, was first diagnosed with breast cancer in 2015 after finding a lump in her breast.
 At first, she was treated with hormone therapy, but this effort turned out to be ineffective as the cancer had spread to her lymph nodes.Read More

 Even still, Doherty, who’s married to photographer Kurt Iswarienko, 47, has managed to keep acting and stay positive amid her cancer journey.
-And one person who’s helped her along the way has been her “best friend” – Malibu real estate powerhouse agent Chris Cortazzo.
+One of the ways she’s managed to do so is simply by having fun!

 View this post on Instagram